MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Reports/Get-MgReportTeamActivityDetail.md

 ## SYNOPSIS
 Get details about Microsoft Teams activity by team.
 The numbers include activities for both licensed and nonlicensed users.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaReportTeamActivityDetail](/powershell/module/Microsoft.Graph.Beta.Reports/Get-MgBetaReportTeamActivityDetail?view=graph-powershell-beta)

 ## SYNTAX